-Mr W. B. Valentine has been a mystery guest for a long time, but finally I believe we have a good candidate, Mr William Basil Valentine, 51, (1882-1950), a stockbroker.
+Mr W. B. Valentine has been a mystery guest for a long time, but finally I believe we have a candidate, Mr William Basil Valentin, 50, (1882-1950), a broker.
 We shall cover him, his family and his lifetime friend, the musician Charles James Finucane Draper.
 The only reference in the media that I can find is that in 1939 one W.B.
 Valentine attended the annual Critics Circle dinner 1939.

 WHAT’S ON HIS MIND?

 William Basil “WB” Valentine was born in 1882 at 75 Carleton Road, Tufnell Park, Holloway, and baptised on 26th September at the nearby St George’s Church, still standing as an arts and meeting venue.
 He was possibly the only child of Charlotte Wilhelmina Elizabeth Valentin (1859-1947) and Alfred Deutsch (1852-1891), a Vienna born furniture importer with an office in the City of London.